PPACA Tax Information

 Small Business Health Insurance Tax Credit

 The rules and calculations to determine eligibility for the credit are complicated.
 The tax credit can be claimed using Form 8941.
-There are a number of tools to help you determine if you receive a credit and how much it is worth.
+There are a number of tools to help you determine whether you may receive a credit and how much it is worth.
 Also, please be sure to consult an accountant or tax professional to determine your eligibility.

 - NFIB background information on the small business health insurance tax credit